near/nearcore/test-utils/state-viewer/README.md

 ./target/release/state-viewer ...
 ```

-To make more precise time estimations, build the binary with `single_threaded` feature, which will also cause slowdown
+To make more precise time estimations, enable `--sequential` flag, which will also cause slowdown proportional to the
-proportional to the number of rayon threads.
+number of rayon threads.

 #### Running for the whole `mainnet` history